-Paninnguaq sailing with his two daughters, Petra and Naja Vena, somewhere in Uummannaq's fjord.
+Paninnguaq sails with his two daughters, Petra and Naja Vena, somewhere in the Uummannaq fjord.

-The girls have been very busy as they want to go hunting with mother.
+The girls have been very excited as they want to go hunting with their mother.

-That is the weekend, which suits Paninnguaq perfectly, since there is no school.
-Therefore can they are free to go narwhal hunting together.
+It's the weekend, which suits Paninnguaq perfectly since there's no school.
+So they can go narwhal hunting together in peace and quiet.

-They sail away from the other boats because it can get quite dangerous when many boats try to shooting narwhals at the same time.
+They sail away from the other boats because it can get quite dangerous when many boats try to shoot narwhals at the same time.

-The fresh, cold air gently stings Paninnguaq's cheeks.
-For her, the cold feels like one familiar breath from childhood, when she followed her father out on the ice.
-Then drove those with dog sleds and fishing together, and the sound of crunching snow and the barking of dogs still lies as a warm memory in the body.
+The fresh, cold air gently nibbles Paninnguaq's cheeks.
+For her, the cold feels like a familiar breath from her childhood, when she followed her father out onto the ice.
+Back then, they would dog-sled and fish together, and the sound of crunching snow and the dogs' barking still lingers like a warm memory in her body.

-Out of the blue a narwhal comes into view and the girls quickly sail towards it.
-The air is heavy of salt and tension.
+Out of the blue, a narwhal appears, and the girls quickly sail towards it.
+The air is heavy with salt and excitement.
 Some other boats – but few – have also seen the whale.

-Paninnguaq trying to figure out where the whale will swim to.
+Paninnguaq tries to figure out where the whale will swim.
 The first time she can't throw the harpoon.
 It was impossible.
-The waves rock the boat tirelessly, as if the sea too testing her patience.
-All of a sudden the whale appears on the surface right next to the boat.
+The waves rock the boat tirelessly, as if the sea is also testing her patience.
+Suddenly the whale appears on the surface right next to the boat.
 Paninnguaq can see that it has a long and beautiful tooth.
 She shoots it.
 Immediately the sea turns red - a sign that she has hit the whale.

-For Paninnguaq It is an indescribable feeling.
-She knows the narwhal hunt, but only as her husband's mate.
-This season, she stands on her own two feet for the first time, and that gives the chase a new weight.
-A giant narwhal wealthier and the certainty that there will be food for it the whole family and thanks to the coffee mickey, the girls head back to land.
+For Paninnguaq, it is an indescribable feeling.
+She knows narwhal hunting, but only as her husband's partner.
+This season she is on her own for the first time, and that gives the hunt a new weight.
+A giant narwhal richer and sure that there will be food for the whole family and mattak for the coffee mic, the girls head back to land.

-- I have been a fisherman since 2017, but I had hard to get the license because i was over 30 years, Paninnguaq A. Qvist tells AG.
+- I have been a fisherman since 2017, but I had difficulty getting a license because I was over 30 years old, Paninnguaq A. Qvist tells AG.

-After several years of waiting and various other jobs here and there, Paninnguaq - earlier this year - could finally call themselves independent fisherman.
+After several years of waiting and various other jobs here and there, Paninnguaq – earlier this year – could finally call himself an independent fisherman.

-- I became so happy, and shut up, I was fishing a lot, she smiles.
+- I was so happy, and shut up, I fished a lot, she smiles.

-Because that's what Paninnguaq A. Qvist has to be.
-On the sea and fishing.
-She has had other jobs before, but mostly out of necessity.
+Because that's where Paninnguaq A. Qvist is supposed to be.
+At sea and fishing.
+She's had other jobs before, but mostly out of necessity.

-- I had a child early, so I couldn't be away from the child for a long time, so I had to get a job in the country, says she.
+- I had a child early, so I couldn't be away from the child for a long time, so I had to get a job ashore, she says.

-But it has been difficult to sit inside, especially in the summer and especially when the weather is great.
+But it has been difficult to sit inside, especially in the summer and especially when the weather is fantastic.

 - Also in the spring it becomes quite difficult for me to sit inside and work.
-The desire to sail is irresistible at the time says Paninnguaq A. Qvist, who also goes musky hunting, seal hunting and in the spring she tries to shoot seals on the ice.
+The desire to sail is irresistible at that time, says Paninnguaq A. Qvist, who also goes muskox hunting, seal hunting and in the spring she tries to shoot seals on the ice.

-- But fishing is my top priority.
-And I also dream of going reindeer hunting one day, and going very far in the mountains, I haven't tried that before, she says.
+- But fishing is my highest priority.
+And I also dream of going reindeer hunting one day, and walking very far in the mountains, I've never tried that before, she says.

 Paninnguaq A. Qvist shows – with hard work and stubbornness – that the courage to follow one's dreams can carry one far.

-- I'm not the best prisoner.
-But I'm learning something every single day and get inspiration every day.
+- I'm not the best hunter.
+But I learn something every day and get inspiration every day.
 It's always exciting, she says.

 The first narwhal